gonzalocasas/Specifications/docs/index.md

 ## Overview

 The following document describe the specifications for The Things Network's Architecture version 1.
-These specifications focus on the network architecture which includes 4 kind of
+These specifications focus on the network architecture which includes 4 kinds of
 components:

 - Routers